-You have just completed a commission - congratulations!
+You have just completed an art commission - congratulations!

 Shipping your painting can be a little nerve racking.
 As the artist, you want to make sure your masterpiece is securely packaged so that it will arrive safely and in perfect condition to your client.

 The size and type of painting, and what the client intends to do with it will determine how you should send it.
 Let’s look over some “must do’s” for any type of shipping before we look at how to ship it.

 Make sure you select a form of shipment that allows both you and the customer to track the painting from your door to theirs.
 Being able to see where your painting is located is especially important in resolving logistic & shipping issues, if they arise.
 When getting art commissions on MadeMay, a tracking/shipping ID will be provided.

 No matter how you are sending your painting, make sure you package it so it is as secure as possible.
 Use bubble-wrap where possible, don’t allow loose or dead spaces where your piece can slide around and get damaged from the inside, and make sure there are no edges that can be easily snagged and tore open.

 For high priced commissions, shipping with insurance is perhaps the most important thing I can suggest.
 If the commissioned painting is damaged at all during shipment and you don’t have insurance, your customer is entitled to get their money back (from you) and you are out the time and materials you used to create the painting with nothing to say for it.
 Insurance is a little different with each shipping company so make sure you read the fine print so you know what can be claimed and what you can get back.